Vendor risk assessment

 Scorecard dimensions

-VerifyWise assesses vendor risk across four key dimensions:
+VerifyWise assesses vendor risk across four dimensions:

 Data sensitivity